kimpro82/MyBizApps/VBA/FindAndChange/README.md

-    Dim dataZero As Range                                   ' dataZero  : the zeropoint to start data Dim str As String                                       ' str       : the string to search Dim length As Integer                                   ' length    : the length of str Dim row As Integer                                      ' row       : the number of rows that contains data from dataZero
+    Dim dataZero As Range                                   ' dataZero  : the zeropoint to start data Dim str As String                                       ' str       : the string to search Dim length As Integer                                   ' length    : the length of str Dim row As Integer                                      ' row       : the number of rows that contain data from dataZero

     Set dataZero = Range("A1")
     str = Range("D1").Value